ijrussell/essential-fsharp/Chapters/00a - Preface.md

 The original source for this book is two series of blog posts that I wrote on the [Trustbit blog](<https://trustbit.tech/blog>) in 2020/21.
 They have been significantly re-written to clarify and expand the explanations, to ensure that the code works on VS Code using the ionide F# extension, and to take advantage of some new F# features introduced in versions 5 and 6.

-During the course of reading this book, you are going to be introduced to a wide range of features that are the essentials of F#:
+During the course of reading this ebook, you are going to be introduced to a wide range of features that are the essentials of F#:

 #### Chapter 1 - A Simple Domain-Modelling Exercise